Edible plant stem: List of edible plant stems

-Some wild plants with edible stems
+Wild plants

 There are also many wild edible plant stems.
 In North America, these include the shoots of woodsorrel (usually eaten along with the leaves), chickweeds, galinsoga, common purslane, Japanese knotweed, winter cress and other wild mustards, thistles (de-thorned), stinging nettles (cooked), bellworts, violets, amaranth and slippery elm, among many others.
 Also, some wild plants with edible rhizomes (underground, horizontal stems) can be found, such as arrowhead or cattail.
 Wild edible stems, like their domestic relatives, are usually only good when young and growing.
 Many of these also require preparation (as do many domestic plants, such as the potato), so it is wise to read up on the plant before experimenting with eating it.